neel-i-singh/neel-i-singh.github.io/_pages/about.md

 ## skills

-Statistical computing in R and Python, linear/logistic regression and ANOVA, basic machine learning, epidemiologic study design and data analysis, clinical trial study design and data analysis, data visualization in *ggplot2*, metabolic analysis and visualization with *py3dmol* and *escher*
+- Statistical computing in R and Python with *tidyverse* and *pandas*
+- Modeling with linear/logistic regression and ANOVA
+- Machine learning classificaition/regression with KNN, SVM, decision trees, and random forest
+- Data visualization in *ggplot2*
+- Epidemiologic study design (cohort, case/control, cross-sectional) and data analysis
+- Clinical trial study design and data analysis
+- Metabolic analysis and visualization with *py3dmol* and *escher*
+- Bench lab skills (ImmunoCAP, ELISA, PCR, cell culturing)

 ## research